wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

     <tr>
       <td markdown="span">
         **Apdex** <br/>
         Update the legend to highlight the data based on the Apdex score.
 Select <b>Apdex</b> from the dropdown menu.
-Only [Super Admin users](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).
+Only [Super Admin user](authorization.html#who-is-the-super-admin-user) or users with [Applications permissions](permissions_overview.html) can configure the threshold (T).
       </td>
       <td markdown ="span">
         ![The image shows the setting and the legend setting with apdex selected from the drop down.](images/apdex_score_legend_colors.png)